 Getting started with the Luiss Library Discovery

-What type of material are you looking for?
-Books, manuals, articles from periodicals, financial data, or statistics?
-Having a clear idea of the documents you need is essential for choosing the right database to search.
+What kind of material are you looking for?
+Books, manuals, or journal articles?
+Financial or statistical data?
+Having a clear idea of the types of documents you need is essential when choosing which sources to use.

-Open the discovery tool and remember to use Boolean operators, filters, and other categories suggested by the search engine to refine your search.
+Open Discovery and remember to use Boolean operators, filters, and the other categories suggested by the search engine.

-Once the results are displayed, review the information provided by the system.
+Once you have the list of results, take a look at the information provided by the system.

-Search results are initially sorted by relevance, but you can customize the order.
+The results are automatically sorted by relevance, but you can customize the parameter.

 Each result can be:

-• exported as a bibliographic citation in a chosen format
+• exported as a bibliographic citation in a specific format;

 Immagine